Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Introduction

-While the mapping of spatial patterns of income inequality in Germany is of scientific interest \citep{frick2008regionalincome, kosfeld2008DisparitiesIncomeGermany, fuchs2010inequalityGermany}, to the best of our knowledge, no study on regional dispersion of opportunity cost of unpaid care work exists.
+While spatial patterns of income inequality in Germany is of scientific interest \citep{frick2008regionalincome, kosfeld2008DisparitiesIncomeGermany, fuchs2010inequalityGermany}, to the best of our knowledge, no study on regional dispersion of opportunity cost of unpaid care work exists.
 From a spatial perspective, \citet{OlivaMoreno2019} provide estimates on the economic value of time of informal care for two regions in Spain.
-We maintain that mapping opportunity cost of care work in Germany is particularly interesting given the German history of Reunification and the German Federalism, characterized by powerful regional jurisdictions and different laws for aspects directly affecting care work.
+We maintain that mapping opportunity cost of care work is particularly interesting for Germany as German Reunification and Federalism has resulted in powerful regional jurisdictions and different laws affecting care work.
 The visualization of opportunity cost highlights regional patterns, adding insights for planning and comparison of social-compensation policies.

-The rest of the paper is structured as follows: Section \ref{sec:2.1} states a general mixed model that treats LMMs in SAE as special cases and enables the use of tree-based models.
-We consider the estimation of area-level means using MERFs, which effectively combine advantages of non-parametric random forests with the possibility to account for hierarchical dependencies.
-Section \ref{sec:2.2} describes our area-level mean estimator based on MERFs under limited data access.
-We scrutinize the use of EL calibration weights and subsequently address methodological limitations in Section \ref{sec:2.3}.
-As a result, we propose a best practice strategy to ensure the proper usability of EL calibration weights in the context of SAE.
-Section \ref{sec:3} introduces a non-parametric bootstrap-scheme for the estimation of the area-level MSE.
-In Section \ref{sec:4}, we use model-based simulations under complex settings to assess the performance of our stated methods for point and MSE estimates, showing that MERFs are a valid alternative to existing methods for the estimation of SAE means under limited data access.
-In Section \ref{sec:5}, we estimate the average individual opportunity cost of care work for $96$ RPRs in Germany using the $2011$ SOEP data.
-After the introduction of data sources and direct estimates in Section \ref{sec:5.1}, we highlight modelling and robustness properties of our proposed methods for point and uncertainty estimates compared to direct and other SAE estimates under limited auxiliary data.
+The rest of the paper is structured as follows: Section \ref{sec:2.1} states a general mixed model that enables the use of tree-based models in SAE.
+Section \ref{sec:2.2} describes our area-level mean estimator based on MERFs under limited access to population-level auxiliary data.
+We scrutinize the use of empirical likelihood calibration weights and subsequently address methodological limitations in Section \ref{sec:2.3}.
+As a result, we propose a best practice strategy to ensure the proper usability of empirical likelihood calibration weights in the context of SAE.
+Section \ref{sec:3} introduces a non-parametric bootstrap-scheme to estimate the area-level MSE.
+In Section \ref{sec:4}, we evaluate the performance of our methods (point and MSE estimates) in model-based simulations under complex settings against existing competitors.
+The application (Section \ref{sec:5}) focuses on the estimation of average individual opportunity cost of care work for $95$ regions in Germany using the $2021$ Socio-Economic Panel.
+After the introduction of data sources and direct estimates in Section \ref{sec:5.1}, we address the gain in accuracy for the proposed method compared to direct and other SAE estimates under limited access to population-level auxiliary data.
 In Section \ref{sec:6}, we conclude and motivate further research.